COMMUNITY PACK WALKS

 SHELTER DOG ADVOCACY

-Our comprehensive grass roots program advocates for shelter dogs on every level.
-Our director, Laura Vena, was a key member of the Mayor's Animal Care Visioning Task Force, charged with creating a strategic plan to bring about changes called for by a city audit.
-Laura became one of three reps who went weekly to the shelter to work with the director & staff to bring about progressive change.
-She has developed long term relationships with staff & volunteers & continues to be a respected voice in championing animal welfare at the shelter.
-Our Treasurer, Jennifer Rethwisch, was the lead auditor in charge of interviewing all stakeholders, & leading the investigation into shelter practices, culminating in a well respected audit report used to advance change.
-We also regularly assess, photograph, market, and find fosters & rescues for vulnerable shelter dogs, & have built a community of local volunteers & advocates.
+We advocate for shelter dogs on and for progressive shelter policies and programs.
+Among our members are many shelter volunteers and fosters.
+Our director, Laura Vena, was a member of the Mayor's Animal Care Visioning Task Force, and a rep who worked closely with the community, shelter staff and consultants to create a strategic plan to bring about progressive changes called for by a city audit.
+Our Treasurer, Jennifer Rethwisch, was the lead auditor in charge of leading the investigation into shelter practices, culminating in a well respected audit report used to advance change.
+We remain active in our local shelter.